We've seen many 10/22 Takedown builds over the years, but Alexander...

 First, they’re far stronger, providing more tension and durability.
 Second, they’re often wider, resulting in better coverage for gear — they can even be used to wrap the seams on a container or Zippo lighter for waterproofing.
 They also burn energetically for about 3 minutes, so they’re a good tool for fire-starting.
 Gearward founder Mark Greenman writes, “I’ve used ranger bands for many years now, and I find they are up there with duct tape and cordage in terms of versatility.
 There’s really so many things you can do with a really strong rubber band.”

 Ranger bands are often used to lash gear together, such as temporarily strapping a flashlight to a gun barrel, holding a P38 can opener on a paracord bracelet, or keeping the lid on an Altoids tin survival kit firmly sealed.
-They can also be looped around PALS webbing to bind items to MOLLE-compatible bags or packs:
+They can also be used the same way as rubber bands to bind items to MOLLE-compatible bags or packs:

 The cheapest way to get your hands on some ranger bands is to find an old punctured bicycle tire, strip out the inner tube, and cut it into segments.
 Failing that free option, you can purchase inner tubes from a local sporting goods store or bike shop, or buy pre-cut packs of ranger bands for $10 or less from companies like Wazoo Survival Gear or Gearward.
 Some of these purpose-built bands are said to be thicker than inner tubes, and they’re available in a variety of sizes.